Fox's Book of Martyrs

 the little river, he longed to throw himself into the water to be free from

 misery.
 But the sin attached to such an act alone prevented.
-They had then
+They had then eight miles to walk.
+The sand and gravel were like

-the prisoners, which soon became perfectly destitute of skin; and in this
+destitute of skin; and in this wretched state they were

-wretched state they were goaded on by their unfeeling drivers.
-Mr. J's
+goaded on by their unfeeling drivers.
+Mr. J's debilitated state, in

 "When